CAMPAIGN | Toolkit

-- Distribute Finding Balance social media messages via your Twitter and Facebook channels.
-We will have daily updates and tweets throughout the month of November on the Finding Balance Facebook and Twitter accounts.
+- Distribute Finding Balance social media messages via your X (Twitter), Facebook, and Instagram channels.
+We will have updates and tweets throughout the month of November on the Finding Balance X (Twitter), Facebook, and Instagram accounts.

 - Encourage others on social media to visit www.findingbalancebc.ca.

-- You can share any of the pages or posts on this website using the handy share buttons at the bottoms of the pages.
+- You can share any of the pages or posts on this website using the handy share buttons at the bottom of each page.

-Connect with us online, and remember to use the hashtag #preventfallsbc so we can follow your progress!
+Connect with us online, and remember to use the hashtag #PreventFallsBC!

 Include a fall prevention message in your email signature and encourage your contacts to do so as well.
 You can use a text-based message as an email signature, or an image.

 Here are some examples of text signatures: